atrocore/atrocore/README.md

 ### Enterprise Edition?

-There is no Enterprise Edition, only the Core (which is AtroCore), free modules and premium modules.
+From small businesses to large enterprises, every user use the same core platform – AtroCore.
+This core can be extended with additional free and premium modules as needed.
-We also offer SaaS Editions, which includes some or all premium modules.
+We also offer SaaS Editions, hosted in the cloud, which include some or all premium modules depending on the edition.

 ### Free vs Paid